UCSolarCarTeam/Helios-Hermes/README.md

 `sudo apt-get install cmake libboost-dev openssl libssl-dev libblkid-dev e2fslibs-dev libboost-all-dev libaudit-dev rabbitmq-server`

 SimpleAmqpClient requires rabbitmq-c, which can be downloaded and compiled from the repository [alanxz/rabbitmq-c](https://github.com/alanxz/rabbitmq-c).
-Start by cloning the repository from github, this is to do in the `/tmp/` directory:
+Start by cloning the repository from github, this is recommended to be done in the `/tmp/` directory:

 `git clone https://github.com/alanxz/rabbitmq-c`

-NCreate a build directory and enter it with the following command:
+Create a build directory and enter it with the following command:

 `mkdir rabbitmq-c/build && cd rabbitmq-c/build`